 There is a vacant position at the Department of Sociology and Human Geography for a research fellow (SKO 1017) in Human Geography.
-The position is for a period of up to 3 years without compulsory work or 4 years with 25% compulsory work (primarily teaching).
+The position is for a period of up to three years without compulsory work or four years with 25% compulsory work (primarily teaching).

-Applicants should have research interests within one or more of the main areas of research within Human Geography at the Department: Urban studies and planning, Climate adaptation and transformation, Development and politics or Economic and labour geography.
-Questions regarding the scope of the thematic areas may be addressed to Professor Kristian Stokke (see below).
+Applicants should have research interests within one or more of the main areas of research within Human Geography at the Department: Urban studies and planning, Climate adaptation and transformation, Development and Politics or Economic and labour geography.
+Questions regarding the scope of the thematic areas may be addressed to Professor Hege Knutsen (see below).
 The applicant must provide a tentative description (5-10 pages) of a PhD research project that she or he plans to carry out during the fellowship period.
 The project description should include an account of how the project relates to the mentioned research areas.

 The hiring process will include an interview.
 In addition to an overall evaluation of the applicant’s grades, particular emphasis will be placed on the quality of the project proposal and the master’s thesis as well as the applicant’s personal prerequisites to carry out the project.

 The final hiring decision is the responsibility of the Department Board.
 The length of the employment period will be based on a consideration of the Department’s budget situation.
 In addition, teaching needs and the overall qualifications of the successful candidate will be taken into consideration.